 United Solo Announces Nominees for 2017 Special Award

 Now in its eighth season, United Solo nominates six artists for its Special Award.
 Since its founding in 2010, the world’s largest solo theatre festival has honored esteemed artists for their contributions to the genre of solo performance.
-In 2017, the United Solo Academy has nominated: Mikhail Baryshnikov, Sarah Jones, John Leguizamo, Judith Light, Michael Moore, and Anna Deavere Smith.
+In 2017, the United Solo Academy nominated: Mikhail Baryshnikov, Sarah Jones, John Leguizamo, Judith Light, Michael Moore, and Anna Deavere Smith.

 In “Letters to a Man,” one of the greatest dancers of the late 20th century, renowned choreographer and actor, Mikhail Baryshnikov portrayed the schizophrenic genius dancer Vaslav Nijinsky.
 Wearing macabre white makeup, Mr. Baryshnikov fearlessly and sensitively evoked a troubled artist, haunted by psychological demons but overflowing with inspiration.
 In this adaptation of Nijinsky’s diaries, directed by theatre giant Robert Wilson, Mr. Baryshnikov showed us a portrait of a conflicted mind in all its jagged exuberance and grace.